Requires Employers To Provide A Safe Workplace

 Real verification looks like:

-• Scenario-based questions — "What do you do if the gas monitor alarms while you're in the confined space?"
+- Scenario-based questions — "What do you do if the gas monitor alarms while you're in the confined space?Think about it: "

-• Language accessibility — if your crew speaks Spanish, Polish, or Haitian Creole, the training must be in that language.
-Now, oSHA cites this constantly.
-And - Refresher timing — not "annually" as a vague promise.
-Scheduled.
+- Language accessibility — if your crew speaks Spanish, Polish, or Haitian Creole, the training must be in that language.
+So naturally, oSHA cites this constantly. - Refresher timing — not "annually" as a vague promise.
+In practice, scheduled.
 Tracked.
 Done.

 5. Build a culture where speaking up is normal, not brave